Skip to content

 48. Blue-Headed Vireo

-The Blue-headed Vireo is a small, migratory songbird found in North and Central America.
+The Blue-headed Vireo is a small, migratory songbird in North and Central America.

-In summer it inhabits large temperate forests with a mix of evergreen trees and deciduous shrubs before migrating south to warmer climates during the winter months.
+In summer, it inhabits extensive temperate forests with a mix of evergreen trees and deciduous shrubs before migrating south to warmer climates during winter.

-It has two recognised subspecies: one that breeds from Canada all the way through Mexico, then down into parts of Central America; while the other resides exclusively in Cuba.
+It has two recognized subspecies: one breeds from Canada through Mexico, then down into parts of Central America, while the other resides exclusively in Cuba.

 Its feathers are predominantly olive green with white underparts and wings marked by yellowish edges on its primary coverts.